Ala-Ben-Aissia/Telepro-AI/Final_Report/telepro_ai_final_report.md

 # II

-Acknowledgements
+## Acknowledgements

 I would like to express my sincere thanks to all those who have contributed to the successful realization of this project.

 Foremost, I am deeply grateful to my academic supervisors for their guidance, feedback, and continuous support.
 Their expertise played a vital role in shaping the quality and direction of this work.

-I extend special thanks to the team at the University Hospital Center, whose collaboration provided a meaningful and practical context for this project.
-I am particularly indebted to Dr. Mehdi Karray, my industrial supervisor, for his mentorship, technical insight, and encouragement throughout the internship.
+I extend special thanks to the team at the Vast New Telecom Tunisia, whose collaboration provided a meaningful and practical context for this project.
+I am particularly indebted to Mr. Ismail Grira, my industrial supervisor, for his mentorship, technical insight, and encouragement throughout the internship.

 I would also like to acknowledge the contributions of healthcare professionals whose domain knowledge and constructive feedback were essential in aligning the system with real-world healthcare needs.